 Arizona Arrest Records and Warrant Search

-The Arizona Department of Public Safety maintains the Criminal History Records Sections that serves as a central database for all arrest records in the state.
-The information held in this repository is offered government and non government entities that are authorized by law to seek such information.
+The Arizona Department of Public Safety maintains the Criminal History Records Section, which serves as a central database for all arrest records in the state.
+The information held in this repository is available to government and non-government entities authorized by law to seek it.

 Pursuant to Arizona Revised Statues 41-1750, employment background checks which include finger print verification can only be conducted by organizations that offer child and elderly care or nursing services.
 Apart from these, DPS only has statutory authority for the dissemination of criminal history information to nonprofit organizations.